blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 Ok so from the heatmap you can see how the error gradually increases as the scheduler period increases.
 This shows that `preciseSleep()` isn't very robust against high scheduler periods when small intervals of sleep are requested.

-We can also see that the error doesn't increase as much with higher scheduler periods, so `preciseSleep()` is pretty robust against higher scheduler periods when higher sleep intervals are requested (10+ ms).
+We can also see that the error doesn't increase as much when higher sleep intervals are requested (10+ ms).
+So `preciseSleep()` is pretty robust in those cases, but that doesn't mean much.

 ## Conclusion

-Well, we've seen first-hand the problems with using the system's `Sleep()` function for precise timing, and we've come up with 2 alternative sleeping functions to fix this. `preciseSleep()` is a cross platform function with higher precision, while `timerSleep()` is a Windows-only solution with a lower precision but lower CPU usage.
+Well, we've seen the problems with using the system's `Sleep()` function for precise timing first-hand, and we've come up with 2 alternative sleeping functions to fix this. `preciseSleep()` is a cross platform solution with higher precision, while `timerSleep()` is a Windows-only solution with a lower precision but also lower CPU usage.

 I think I've also demonstrated that both of these functions can be very precise with an average error less than 0.1ms. _But_ the caveat is that they behave unpredictably if ran on an operating system whose scheduler operates on a period > 5ms.